digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 ### Test 2 - `gpsd_client`

 >[!NOTE]
 >These commands quickly become cumbersome to wrangle with.
 A more practical solution will use a single command that essentially calls the following commands sequentially.
 These commands are provided as an educational guide and demonstrate principles.
-Here is a ROS2 python launch file that streamlines the process. #todo link here
+Here is a ROS2 python launch file that streamlines the process. [gpsd-client-test.py](https://github.com/digitalhabitat/bot2_ros2_workspace/blob/humble/launch/gpsd-client-test.py)

 Connect emlid device with correction service via [str2str](https://manpages.ubuntu.com/manpages/jammy/en/man1/str2str.1.html) and Output Received Stream to TCP Port 9123.